dij0s/PETAL/thesis/bachelor_thesis.typ

     table.header([Score], [Label], [Description]),
     [1],
     [Not relevant],
-    [Information is completely off-topic ; does not answer the question, is generic or incoherent in the context of energy planning.],
+    [Information is completely off-topic; does not answer the question, is generic or incoherent in the context of energy planning.],

     [2],
     [Weakly relevant],
-    [Some elements are related to the subject ; the response is mostly vague, imprecise, or off-topic.
+    [Some elements are related to the subject; the response is mostly vague, imprecise, or off-topic.
 It could mislead an expert.],

     [3],
     [Moderately relevant],
-    [Response is generally on theme but remains partial, imprecise, or incomplete ; requires significant corrections to be useful.],
+    [Response is generally on theme but remains partial, imprecise, or incomplete; requires significant corrections to be useful.],

     [4],
     [Relevant],
-    [Information is correct, targeted and generally adapted to the question ; minor adjustments may be needed but it is usable for planning.],
+    [Information is correct, targeted and generally adapted to the question; minor adjustments may be needed but it is usable for planning.],

     [5],
     [Highly relevant],
-    [Information is perfectly aligned with the question, complete and contextualized ; no corrections are necessary and it is ready to be used as-is for decision-making.], ),
+    [Information is perfectly aligned with the question, complete and contextualized; no corrections are necessary and it is ready to be used as-is for decision-making.], ),
   caption: "Ordinal evaluation grid for the expert",
 ) <scoring_grid_expert>